 And newer softshell jacket designs are even better.

-The top softshell jackets for men feature state-of-the-art fabrics & materials that take breathability to the next level while offering better wind-resistant and water-repellency (though not complete waterproofing) that’s slowly blurring the lines between these & full-on men’s rain jackets.
+The best softshells for men feature state-of-the-art fabrics & materials.
+They take breathability to the next level while offering better wind-resistant and water-repellency.
+(Though not complete waterproofing.
+Yet!)
+Slowly, there’s been a blurring of lines between softshells & full-on men’s rain jackets.

 Arc’teryx Gamma LT Hoody